johncheong1234/hyperledger-keyfiles/README.md

 Clone the repo to your local computer.

+Create a directory, cd into it and execute a bashscript by using these commands: mkdir -p $HOME/go/src/github.com/<your_github_userid>
+cd $HOME/go/src/github.com/<your_github_userid>
-Create a directory and use this command: curl -sSL https://bit.ly/2ysbOFE | bash -s
+curl -sSL https://bit.ly/2ysbOFE | bash -s

+Refer to https://hyperledger-fabric.readthedocs.io/en/latest/install.html for more details

 Add the com.py file into the 'fabric-samples/test-network' sub-directory that would have been committed.
 Add the folders 'reconcile' and 'parse-service' into the 'fabric-samples' directory that would have been committed.